projectcalico/calico/docs/DigitalOcean.md

    1 allow
 ```

-After creating the WEB profile, run the following command on one of your DigitalOcean Calico hosts to create a Calico container running a basic NGINX http server:
+After creating the WEB profile, run the following command on one of your DigitalOcean Calico hosts to create a Calico container under this profile, running a basic NGINX http server:
 ```
 docker run -e CALICO_IP=192.168.2.1 -e CALICO_PROFILE=WEB --name mynginx1 -P -d nginx
 ```